Eddie Bourke: Biography

 Bourke became good friends with many prominent South African politicians and businessmen of his time including George Jesse Heys and President Paul Kruger with whom he had a close friendship.
 Bourke and Heys became good business associates in various fields, one of which included a gold mine near Machadodorp.

-Bourke & Co carried on for many years until Bourke resigned its direction to the care of his brothers while he himself toke over the control of the Bourke Estate and Trust Company of which he was chairman.
+Bourke & Co carried on for many years until Bourke resigned its direction to the care of his brothers while he himself took over the control of the Bourke Estate and Trust Company of which he was chairman.
 Bourke was director of numerous smaller companies and is largely interested in farming and other agricultural pursuits.
 He took part in the early development of the great gold mining industries, but without any very great measure of financial success.
 Throughout the stirring days of Barberton's beginnings, and the initial mining in the district of Witwatersrand, he remained steadily at work in Pretoria, although none of his local ventures proved really successful.
 Bourke was a well known patron of sports and athletics.
 His interest in Pretoria cricket was very keen, and he arranged for visits from the famous cricketers like Bill Brockwell, Albert Trott, and Len Braund.
 In his early days Bourke was captain of the Maritzburg Rugby team, and took a hearty interest in the game throughout his life.
 Bourke was an avid golfer and endeavored to wake up public interest in wildlife game protection and served for a time as Chairman of the Transvaal Game Protection Association.

 In 1880 Eddie Bourke was elected to both the Transvaal Volksraad and to Pretoria's City Council where he first held a seat in the Water & Sanitation Commission.
 Here his prominence as a public servant grew.
 Bourke married Eleanor Griffin who was the daughter of Irish immigrants Henry Griffin and Mary Anne Jefferson.